 Rio Grande is the international border river between Texas and Mexico from El Paso to the Gulf of Mexico - impounded into Amistad and Falcon reservoirs in its middle reach with significant irrigation withdrawal.
 Waterfront properties along Rio Grande experience the seasonal water level variation and bank erosion pressures that define construction requirements on Texas river and bayou systems.

 Schedule a free site assessment with Shore Protect Team.
-We evaluate wave exposure, substrate conditions, and permit requirements before recommending a structure type or materials.
+We evaluate wave exposure, substrate conditions, and specific construction requirements before recommending a structure type or materials.

 The lower Rio Grande in Hidalgo and Cameron counties flows through the flat coastal plain of the Rio Grande Valley - its alluvial banks of silt and clay erode rapidly during flood events and experience gradual slumping along the river's numerous meander bends.
 The extensive irrigated agriculture in the lower Rio Grande Valley places significant value on riverside land, making bank protection investments cost-effective for agricultural landowners facing active bank erosion on their riverside property.
 Shore Protect Team provides bank stabilization for lower Rio Grande Valley agricultural and residential landowners facing the gradual or episodic bank retreat typical of this intensively used south Texas river corridor.